Ronaldo Kwateh

-Ronaldo Joybera Junior Kwateh (born 19 October 2004) is an Indonesian professional footballer who plays as a winger or forward for Turkish First League club Bodrumspor and the Indonesia national team.
+Ronaldo Joybera Junior Kwateh (born 19 October 2004) is an Indonesian professional footballer who plays as a winger or a forward for Liga 1 club Semen Padang.
+He also plays for the Indonesia national team.

 Club career

 Madura United

 He was signed for Madura United to play in Liga 1 in the 2021 season.
 Kwateh made his first-team debut on 3 September 2021 in a match against Persikabo 1973 at the Indomilk Arena, Tangerang.
 In that match, he made history by becoming the youngest player to debut in Liga 1, at that time, he appeared at the age of 16 years old, 10 months and 15 days, This achievement made him beat Mochammad Supriadi's previous record.
 On 12 December, Kwateh scored his first professional league goal for the club in a 1–3 lose over Bali United at Maguwoharjo Stadium.

-Bodrumspor
+Bodrum

-On 15 February 2023, Kwateh officially joined Turkish First League side Bodrumspor on a permanent deal, signing a contract until June 2025.
+On 15 February 2023, Kwateh officially joined Turkish First League side Bodrum on a permanent deal, signing a contract until June 2025.